Upgrade to a Secure Wallet

 Create Backup of Your Secure Wallet

-Now it’s time to backup your newly created secure wallet (encrypted) by following the Backup Your Wallets! guide.
+Now it’s time to backup your newly created secure wallet (encrypted) by following the Backup Your Wallets!arrow-up-right guide.
 Important: This backup should be copied to a safe location, and should be clearly distinguished from the first backup you made (in other words, make sure that you can keep the Secure and Not Secure backups safe).

 Send FCT to Your Secure Wallet

-1. Once again, run Enterprise Wallet.
+1. Once again, run Enterprise Walletarrow-up-right.

 2. On the first screen, choose the “Not Secure” option.